Wall Street Analyst Upgrade ICICI Bank Limited [IBN]. What else is Wall St. saying

-ICICI Bank Limited [NYSE: IBN] traded at a low on 09/26/22, posting a -2.00 loss after which it closed the day’ session at $21.06.
+ICICI Bank Limited [NYSE: IBN] gained 0.43% on the last trading session, reaching $21.06 price per share at the time.
 The company report on August 19, 2022 that RBC and ICICI Bank Canada collaborate to create a seamless banking experience for newcomers to Canada.

 Sponsored